 The village of Kansongho wanted to plant trees, both to create an orchard that would bear fruit, and to reforest the area around the village's original well, restoring it to its historical lushness.
-The villagers and visiting Tandana volunteers planted 300 fruit and native trees inside the orchard.
+The community members and visiting Tandana volunteers planted 300 fruit and native trees inside the orchard.
 Groups of young men organized to take turns watering the trees.
 A committee has formed to take responsibility for the orchard and its members have learned how to care for the trees, prune, avoid and treat for pests, and transplant.
 The young trees have already produced papayas, pomegranates, custard apples, and other fruits, which the tree committee sells at an affordable price, making these fruits available for the first time ever in the village.
 With the extra care and attention, an old mango tree that had not borne fruit in many years is also producing again.

 A few years later, with help from a government service, the village was able to acquire another borehole near the orchard, and as soon as Tandana could help them build a fence, they were ready to garden, using the new water source to irrigate vegetables year-round.
 To make the irrigation efficient and feasible, they requested assistance building a water tower and acquiring a solar pump.
 Now, the water is gravity fed to basins throughout the garden, and each person can easily water his or her plot.

 "Saminay - El Legado" High School in Inguincho, Ecuador

 Tandana volunteers worked side by side with children from the Saminay - El Legado high school in Inguincho, Ecuador.
 They spent several mornings working with teachers and students in the school garden helping plant the beds, harvest strawberries, pull weeds, and make new plant beds.
 Tandana also donated tools for the students so they could continue to work efficiently in the garden which provides them with produce for their school lunch.

 In 2018, gardening volunteers worked alongside members of the special education center "La Joya" to strengthen their already functioning garden.
 They helped plant, weed, and paint the colorful signs that explain what is planted where.